 When decrying the Double Play Wednesday ticket discounts, Breton writes that if it were a regular-priced game, “You would have seen about 25,000 fans, give or take, which is about the A’s average this season, down from last year and one of the lowest attendance figures in Major League Baseball.”

-‘s growth potential is bright, but even then, the area will be still be only half as large as the Bay Area, if not less.
+- Sacramento‘s growth potential is bright, but even then, the area will be still be only half as large as the Bay Area, if not less.
 It’s a matter of going from a major market to a medium-sized market.
-Some would argue that Sacramento actually is a medium-sized market.
+Some would argue that Oakland actually is a medium-sized market.
 I’d rather call it not actualized, since other than the radio issue and the territorial rights issue in the South Bay, there are no limits on how the A’s can market throughout the Bay Area, or even all of Northern California.
-By moving the A’s to Oakland , Wolff would ensure that the vast majority of casual baseball fans in the Bay Area would go to Sacramento , not 90 minutes to the northeast.
-San Francisco
+By moving the A’s to Sacramento, Wolff would ensure that the vast majority of casual baseball fans in the Bay Area would go to San Francisco, not 90 minutes to the northeast.

 “Compare the number of A’s games on Fox Sports Net to those of the Giants.
 It’s not even close.”